MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-program-register.md

 - You must have an Extended Validation (EV) code signing certificate.
 Check whether your organization already has a code signing certificate.
 If your company already has a certificate, have the certificate available.
 If your organization doesn't have a certificate, you'll need to [purchase an EV certificate](code-signing-reqs.md#ev-certificate-signed-drivers).
 You only need the certificate to register for the Hardware Developer Program.
 You don't need to sign your driver with it.

 - You'll need to sign in with your organization’s Microsoft Entra ID [Global administrator](/azure/active-directory/users-groups-roles/directory-assign-admin-roles) account.
-If you don’t know whether your organization has an Microsoft Entra ID directory, contact your IT department.
-If your organization doesn’t have an Microsoft Entra ID directory, you'll be able to create one for free during the registration process.
+If you don’t know whether your organization has a Microsoft Entra ID directory, contact your IT department.
+If your organization doesn’t have a Microsoft Entra ID directory, you'll be able to create one for free during the registration process.

 - You must have the authority to sign legal agreements on behalf of your organization.